 The next area focuses on features related to the subject being modeled.
 For our book example, we have adaptable content, durability, etc. For our supply chain, we would add features to correlate with various key customer needs.
 For example, for logistics, will customers want various options (features) for how the goods are packaged?
 The method of conveyance–the trade-off of cost versus speed?
 The degree of customization available in the product or goods?
 The degree of “eco-friendliness” of our supply chain?

 Each of the features is given a relative ranking of its importance against each of the customer needs identified.
 Again, going into the marketplace with a KANO approach promises to provide the vital input.
 There are many formulas to calculate the relative ranking of each of the features to choose from, but the result–as we see in this example–is that we can give each feature a ranking of importance.
 For example, the features of Adaptable Content and “Current BoK (Body of Knowledge)” had the two highest ratings of 65 and 70, respectively.
-Of all the features in the model, these two would get the most focus in ongoing design of our product–or supply chain.
+Of all the features in the model, these two would get the most focus in the ongoing design of our product–or supply chain.

 C – Competitive Assessment